BobbyCannon/Speedy/README.md

 Preferable you'll write all your _unit test_ using the memory database.
 You can then use the Entity Framework database for your _integration tests_.

-This is a test for v5 for Entity Framework Core.

 ``` csharp
 [TestMethod]
 public void AddAddressTest()